Lingua ignota

-A lingua ignota (Latin for "unknown language") was described by the 12th-century abbess Hildegard of Bingen, who apparently used it for mystical purposes.
+A lingua ignota (Latin for 'unknown language') was described by the 12th-century abbess Hildegard of Bingen, who apparently used it for mystical purposes.
 It consists of vocabulary with no known grammar; the only known text is individual words embedded in Latin.
-To write it, Hildegard used an alphabet of 23 letters denominated litterae ignotae (Latin for "unknown letters").
+To write it, Hildegard used an alphabet of 23 letters denominated litterae ignotae (Latin for 'unknown letters').

-History
+History and corpus

-Hildegard partially described the language in a work titled Ignota lingua per simplicem hominem Hildegardem prolata, which survived in two manuscripts, both dating to ca. 1200, the Wiesbaden Codex and a Berlin MS (Lat.
+Hildegard partially described the language in a work titled Ignota lingua per simplicem hominem Hildegardem prolata, which survived in two manuscripts, both dating to c.
+1200, the Wiesbaden Codex and a Berlin MS (Lat.
 Quart.
 4º 674), previously Codex Cheltenhamensis 9303, collected by Sir Thomas Phillipps.
 The text is a glossary of 1011 words in Lingua ignota, with glosses mostly in Latin, sometimes in Middle High German; the words appear to be a priori coinages, mostly nouns with a few adjectives.
-Grammatically it appears to be a partial relexification of Latin, that is, a language formed by substituting new vocabulary into an existing grammar.
+Grammatically it appears to be a partial relexification of Latin, as in, a code or language formed by substituting new vocabulary into an existing grammar.
+Many words have ambiguous forms, such as either Zizain or Zizam meaning "dish".
+Likewise, occasional typos appear in the manuscript, such as glossing Kulzphazur as attavus instead of atavus (ancestor) or Maiz as maler instead of mater (mother).
+As a personal language, Hildegard does not describe an invented culture or history along with it.

-The purpose of Lingua ignota is unknown, and it is not known who, besides its creator, was familiar with it.
+The purpose and creation history of lingua ignota is unknown, and it is not known who, besides its creator, was familiar with it.
 In the 19th century some believed that Hildegard intended her language to be an ideal, universal language.
 However, in the 21st century it is assumed that Lingua ignota was devised as a secret language; like Hildegard's "unheard music", she would have attributed it to divine inspiration.
 To the extent that the language was constructed by Hildegard, it may be considered one of the earliest known constructed languages.

-In a letter to Hildegard, her friend and provost Wolmarus, fearing that Hildegard would soon die, asks ubi tunc vox inauditae melodiae? et vox inauditae linguae?
-(Descemet, p.
-346; "where, then, the voice of the unheard melody?
+In a letter to Hildegard, her friend and provost Wolmarus, fearing that Hildegard would soon die, asks ubi tunc vox inauditae melodiae? et vox inauditae linguae? ((Descemet 1882); "where, then, the voice of the unheard melody?
 And the voice of the unheard language?"), suggesting that the existence of Hildegard's language was known, but there were no initiates who would have preserved its knowledge after her death.